jenskeiner/lintr/docs/project_plan.md

    - Always handle `GithubException` to provide meaningful error messages.
    - Be careful with mock objects in tests, they may behave differently from real API responses.
    - Use type checks to ensure API responses match expected types.

+### Development Environment
+1. Always run pytest from within the project's virtual environment.
+Running it directly may fail even if pytest is installed globally.
+2. When using `monkeypatch` in pytest, ensure that the path to the mocked attribute matches the actual import path in the code.
+3. When mocking a class method, ensure the method exists in the class before attempting to mock it.

+### Testing Best Practices
+1. When testing abstract base classes, create concrete test implementations that satisfy the abstract methods.
+2. Test both success and error cases, including empty states (e.g., no rules available).
+3. Use descriptive test names and docstrings to clearly indicate what each test verifies.

 ## Future Scope (only for context, not a goal of current implementation)
 - Support for organization-wide rules.